Sustainability Doctor of philosophy (Ph.D.) degree

 - Food-Energy-Water Nexus

+Partnering locally and internationally with the communities in which we are engaged, RIT is continuing to advance sustainability efforts and build resiliency at home and around the world.
 Rochester, NY, is a hub for sustainability professionals and home to rich natural resources, such as fertile farmland and the nearby Finger Lakes.
-Many students share their passion for sustainability with the local community by working in volunteer service on projects like K-12 education, community gardens, farmer’s markets, and more.
-In addition, you will connect with the larger sustainability world by attending and presenting at professional conferences all over the world.
+Many of our students share their passion for sustainability with the local community by volunteering on projects connected to K-12 education, community gardens, farmer’s markets, and more.
+In addition, you will connect with the global sustainability community by attending and presenting at professional conferences all over the world.

 -